 A California native, Cristina Gallardo-Sanidad settled in Phoenix in 2008 to work at the Arizona Interfaith Alliance for Worker Justice, a non-profit Worker Rights Center, where she most recently served as a co-director.
 She graduated summa cum laude from Santa Clara University with Bachelors degrees in Sociology and Comparative Ethnic Studies and from Arizona State University’s Social Justice and Human Rights Master’s Program.
-She has published articles and book chapters focused on wage theft, Mexican immigrant workers, and U.S./Mexico cross-border organizing in the Latino/Latina Studies Journal and with the University of Arizona, New York University Press, and ABC-CLIO.
+She has published articles and book chapters focused on wage theft, Mexican immigrant workers in Arizona, and U.S./Mexico cross-border organizing in the Latino/Latina Studies Journal and with the University of Arizona, New York University Press, and ABC-CLIO.
 She also has several forthcoming book chapters being published by University of Illinois Press and Routledge.

 Cristina joined Lubin & Enoch, PC in January 2013 as a paralegal, and her primary responsibilities include document management and preparation, legal research and analysis, client support, and filing court documents.
 She completed a certificate in Legal Studies in the summer of 2015.